Strategic Overview

 The Commission delivers services to five communities, all of which are culturally unique and some of which are geographically remote.
 Each community is different, yet each can be characterised by the entrenched disadvantage of Indigenous community members.
 High rates of welfare dependency and multi-generational poverty have resulted in communities with individuals and their families who have complex needs.

-In meeting this challenge, the Commission works with community-based service providers and partner agencies with statutory requirements under the FRC Act[1] and the Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts (DTATSIPCA) as part of a linked service system to achieve individualised client outcomes.
+In meeting this challenge, the Commission works with community-based service providers and partner agencies with statutory requirements under the FRC Act[1] to achieve individualised client outcomes.

 Our Challenges